 What does failure even mean?

-I mean, I actually left the country with one-way ticket and long travel plans.
+I mean, I actually left the country with a one-way ticket and long travel plans.

-I traveled around the whole island of Sri Lanka: watched elephants in natural parks, climbed UNESCO sites, shoot photos with various waterfalls, visited Buddha temples, indulged in Sri Lankan food, swam with turtles, and much more.
-It gave me enough material to write a few posts about my adventures and schedule even more to write later.
+The goal was to see Asia and I had a great time traveling around the whole island of Sri Lanka: I watched elephants in natural parks, climbed UNESCO sites, shoot photos with various waterfalls, visited Buddha temples, indulged in Sri Lankan food, swam with turtles, and did many more memorable things.
+As a new travel blogger, it gave me enough material to write a few posts about my adventures and schedule even more to write later.

 This was the exact lifestyle I was hoping for.